-The Federal Program is administered by 11 Federal Agencies for the purpose of providing research and development funding to small companies.
+The Federal Program is administered by eleven (11) Federal Agencies (SBIR) and five (5) Federal Agencies (STTR) for the purpose of providing research and development funding to small companies.
 Companies compete for funding under the Federal Program by submitting proposals in response to SBIR-STTR solicitations issued by participating Federal Agencies ("Federal Solicitations").

-The Federal Program provides for funding competitions in two phases that are relevant to the Match Program: Phase I - to conduct feasibility research; and Phase II - to expand and develop Phase I results and commercially viable innovations.
-More information about the Federal Program, including a Phase III program that provides commercialization support for Phase II products and processes, may be found at: www.sbir.gov and https://www.zynsys.com/sbir/.
+The Federal Program provides for funding competitions in two (2) phases that are relevant to the Match Program: Phase I - to conduct feasibility research; and Phase II - to expand and develop Phase I results and commercially viable innovations.
+More information about the Federal Program, including a Phase III program that provides commercialization support for Phase II products and processes, may be found at www.sbir.gov.